abisop/nuttx-docs/en/components/filesystem/smartfs.md

 have a logical assignment.

 Also contained in the sector header is a flags byte and a sequence number.
-When a sector is allocated, the COMMITTED flag will be "set" (changed from erase state to non-erase state) to indicate the sector data is valid.
-When a sector's data needs to be deleted, the RELEASED flag will be "set" to indicate the sector is no longer in use.
-This is done because the erase block containing the sector cannot necessarily be erased until all sectors in that block have been "released".
-This allows sectors in the erase block to remain active while others are inactive until a "garbage collection" operation is needed on the volume to reclaim released sectors.
+When a sector is allocated, the COMMITTED flag will be \"set\" (changed from erase state to non-erase state) to indicate the sector data is valid.
+When a sector\'s data needs to be deleted, the RELEASED flag will be \"set\" to indicate the sector is no longer in use.
+This is done because the erase block containing the sector cannot necessarily be erased until all sectors in that block have been \"released\".
+This allows sectors in the erase block to remain active while others are inactive until a \"garbage collection\" operation is needed on the volume to reclaim released sectors.

-The sequence number is used when a logical sector's data needs to be updated with new information.
+The sequence number is used when a logical sector\'s data needs to be updated with new information.
 When this happens, a new physical sector will be allocated which has a duplicate logical sector number but a higher sequence number.
 This allows maintaining flash consistency in the